XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-05/Readme.md

 }
 ```

-For our iOS project we need to do somethign similar.
+For our iOS project we need to do something similar.
 We also need to create a platform specific implementation.
-First we will also add a NuGet package to the iOS project called `Xamarin.FireBase.Analytics`
+First we will also add a few NuGet packages to the iOS project:

+- `Xamarin.FireBase.iOS.Analytics`
+- `Xamarin.FireBase.iOS.Core`
+- `Xamarin.FireBase.iOS.InstanceID`
+- `Xamarin.Build.Download`

 We need to initialize this library and therefore we need to add the follwoing line of code to the AppDelegate `FinishedLaunching` method.